KhronosGroup/Vulkan-Samples/samples/performance/constant_data/constant_data_tutorial.md

 ![dynamic ubo](images/dynamic_descriptor_set_performance.jpg)

-In the screenshot above we can see the load/store cycles stay roughly around the same compared to [static uniform buffer objects](#uniform-buffer-objects).
+In the screenshot above (taken on an S10 with a Mali G76 GPU) we can see the load/store cycles stay roughly the same compared to [static uniform buffer objects](#uniform-buffer-objects).
 However, the frame time goes up from 16.7 ms to 20.9 ms. This is due to the extra time you need to spend every frame determining the dynamic offsets, that you need to send in the bind call (`vkCmdBindDescriptorSets`).

 ## **Update-after-bind Descriptor Sets**